 One evening during the trip to Morocco, after hiking around the Atlas Mountains (or something like that), I stopped by a village Internet café to check my email.
 Out of the blue had come a message from a guy named Douglas Stallings, an editor for Fodor’s in New York.
 Before leaving for Morocco, I had mass-emailed my resume to publishers around the world, but I wasn’t expecting to hear anything back.
 Here’s what Doug wrote:

 Mark, You probably didn't expect to hear from me so soon, but, as they say, something has come up.
-One of the writers who is contracted to work on our new Croatia & Slovenia guide is going to have to drop out for some personal reasons, which leaves me short-handed … If you think you might have an interest in working on the chapter, please let me know right away, and we should talk.
+One of the writers who is contracted to work on our new Croatia & Slovenia guide is going to have to drop out for some personal reasons, which leaves me short-handed … If you think you might have an interest in working on the (Slovenia) chapter, please let me know right away, and we should talk.

 (I just checked the date of that email.
 It was June 23 – coincidentally, the same day of the year that I’m typing this post now).

 You can’t venture into too much description about either lake without remarking on the unique color of the water.
 And for a writer, that leads – embarrassingly -- to a loss of words for what to call it.
-It’s a shade of bluish-green that in Europe, at least in my experience, you only see in the Balkans.
-Is it turquoise? aquamarine?
+It’s a shade of blue-green that in Europe, at least in my experience, you only see in the Balkans.
+Is it turquoise?
+Aquamarine?
 In the past, I’ve relied on “electric” blue or green – like there’s a force pulsing through it – and so that’s what I’ll go with here.

-However you label the color, it definitely, inevitably draws you in for a swim – even as the water temperature in either lake at midsummer scarcely moves above 73°F (23°C).
-I generally hate cold water, but I have faint, fond memories of night-swimming on that 2005 trip and on earlier journeys to Slovenia.
+However you label the color, it inevitably draws you in for a swim – even as the water temperature in either lake at midsummer scarcely moves above 73°F (23°C).
+I generally hate cold water, but I have faint, fond memories of night-swimming on that 2005 Fodor’s trip and on earlier journeys to Slovenia.
 As I remember it, I couldn’t wait to dive in.

 Both lakes also lie on the fringe of the Triglav National Park, an isolated, mountainous region in Slovenia’s northwest that covers more than 4% of the country’s total land mass.
 From Bohinj, on a clear day, you can see all the way to Mt Triglav, which at 9,394 feet (2,864 meters) is the country’s tallest mountain.
 Alpine peaks also frame the back of Lake Bled when viewed from the town of Bled, on the shore.
 Just look at any postcard to see what I mean.

 The spookiest place in Bohinj might actually be Christie’s old hotel, the Bellevue.
 The hotel sits on an isolated hilltop above the southeastern end of the lake and has been closed for years in a property dispute.
 On my trip there in June 2018 I rode up to the place on my bike to see if I could get a look inside.
 What I found was a boarded-up property, surrounded by overgrown vegetation and ominous-looking “Keep Out” signs.
-I remembered from previous visits the hotel had kept Christie’s room intact just as she’d left it (including her old typewriter).
+I remembered from previous visits that the hotel had kept Christie’s room intact just as she’d left it (including her old typewriter).
 I wondered to myself if that typewriter was still there and who, if anyone, ever spends the night there now.

 That thought gives me goose bumps.